Skip to content

 Model Context Protocol is becoming the common connection layer for agents.
 The official docs describe it as an open standard for connecting AI applications to external systems: files, databases, tools, apps, and workflows.

 That is useful.
-It also means MCP servers should be treated like software supply chain, not like harmless plugins.
+It also means MCP servers should be treated like software supply chain with inventory, ownership, and review.

 The useful mental model